ritza-co/Codecov/Codecov Jest Draft.md

 ### Add Codecov to Your CI Pipeline

-In your CI configuration file (e.g., GitHub Actions, GitLab CI, or Jenkins), install the Codecov uploader and pass the coverage report to Codecov.
+In your GitHub Actions CI configuration file, use the Codecov application to pass the coverage report to Codecov.
 Below is an example of a GitHub Actions `workflow.yml`:

 ```yaml
 name: CI